wasifalam23/shopping-cart/README.md

 4. Run the server using one of the following commands:

-- For tesing this ap (to get proper error handling):
+- For tesing this app (to get proper error response):

   ```bash
   npm run start:prod